aws-observability/aws-otel-collector/RELEASING.md

 ## Release a new version

-This document outlines the steps to release a new version of aoc you can skip it if you are not a developer.
+This document outlines the steps to release a new version of AWS OTel Collector you can skip it if you are not a developer.

 ### Prerequisites